Faster Algorithms for the Least-Core value and the Nucleolus in Convex Games: Complexity

 Our new Algorithm~\ref{alg:least-core} for computing the least core, which leverages Frank's discrete sandwich theorem~\cite{frankAlgorithmSubmodularFunctions1982a}, runs in time $O(n^2 \cdot (p_n)^2 \cdot \oracletime[v])$.
-In contrast, Kuipers' alternative algorithm for computing the least core, building on the work of Fujishige~\cite{fujishige1984structures}, has a complexity of $O(n^5~\cdot~(p_n)^2~\cdot~\oracletime[v])$.
-We hence save a factor $n^3$.
-Algorithm~\ref{alg:pseudokuipers} for computing the nucleolus can therefore be executed in time $O(n^4 \cdot (p_n)^3 \cdot \oracletime[v])$ using Algorithm~\ref{alg:least-core}.
-Moreover, we can save a further factor $n$ by avoiding a separate execution for each $i \in N$, and instead applying a divide-and-conquer strategy.
-This yields an overall complexity of $O(n^3 \cdot (p_n)^3 \cdot \oracletime[v])$ for computing the nucleolus.
+In contrast, the alternative algorithm for computing the least core in \cite{kuipersPolynomialTimeAlgorithm1996}, building on the work of Fujishige~\cite{fujishige1984structures}, has a complexity of $O(n^5 \cdot (p_n)^2 \cdot \oracletime[v])$.
+Overall, this results in a factor $n^3$ improvement over \cite{kuipersPolynomialTimeAlgorithm1996}.
+More precisely, while the gain is limited to a factor of $n$ for non-emptiness testing, the certificate of emptiness provided by Theorem~\ref{thm:empty} yields an additional factor $n^{2}$ reduction in the number of iterations required to determine~$\varepsilon^*$.
+As a consequence, Algorithm~\ref{alg:pseudokuipers} for computing the nucleolus can be executed in time $O(n^4 \cdot (p_n)^3 \cdot \oracletime[v])$ when using Algorithm~\ref{alg:least-core}.
+Moreover, by avoiding a separate execution for each $i \in N$ and instead applying a divide-and-conquer strategy, we can save a further factor $n$, yielding an overall complexity of $O(n^3 \cdot (p_n)^3 \cdot \oracletime[v])$ for computing the nucleolus.

-A preliminary analysis suggests that the algorithm by Faigle, Kern, and Kuipers~\cite{faigle2001computation} runs in time $ O(n^{14} \cdot (n + \langle v \rangle)^2 \cdot p_n \cdot \oracletime[v])$ where $\langle v \rangle$ denotes an upper bound on the encoding length of the values $v(S)$ for all $S \subseteq N$ (disregarding the elementary operations).
+A preliminary analysis suggests that the only know algorithm for commputing the nucleolus of convex games~\cite{faigle2001computation} runs in time $ O(n^{14} \cdot (n + \langle v \rangle)^2 \cdot p_n \cdot \oracletime[v])$ where $\langle v \rangle$ denotes an upper bound on the encoding length of the values $v(S)$ for all $S \subseteq N$ (disregarding the elementary operations).
 This estimate relies on the complexity of optimization via separation, as described in Theorem~4.21 of~\cite{korte2011combinatorial}, and on the fact that a polyhedron in $\mathbb{R}^n$ with facet complexity $\varphi$ has vertex complexity at most $4n^2 \varphi$ (Lemma~6.2.4 in~\cite{grotschel2012geometric}).
-In the algorithm of Faigle, Kern, and Kuipers, there are $O(n^2)$ iterations, each involving the resolution of a linear program with facet complexity $O(n + \langle v \rangle)$, solved through a separation oracle involving $O(n^2)$ calls to submodular function minimization.
-These preliminary investigations thus suggest that our algorithm outperforms that of Faigle et al.~\cite{faigle2001computation}.
+In the algorithm of \cite{faigle2001computation}, there are $O(n^2)$ iterations, each involving the resolution of a linear program with facet complexity $O(n + \langle v \rangle)$, solved through a separation oracle involving $O(n^2)$ calls to submodular function minimization.
+These preliminary investigations thus suggest that the oracle complexity of our algorithm improves upon~\cite{faigle2001computation}.
 Nonetheless, given that both complexity analyses are likely not tight, it remains difficult to draw a definitive conclusion.